Whatsapp Icon

 • Remember that seeking help is a sign of strength, not weakness.

 Overcoming the stigma associated with mental health in cancer care requires participation from everyone.
 By encouraging open discussions and providing support, we can make a significant difference in the lives of those battling cancer.
-Its time to acknowledge that mental health is just as important as physical health in the journey towards recovery.
+It's time to acknowledge that mental health is just as important as physical health in the journey towards recovery.

 Planning for the Future: Setting Realistic Goals and Finding Hope